gdsclpu/articles/articles/Optimizing TensorFlow Code for Performance and Exportability.md

 ## Reusability and Signature Sensitivity

-While the optimization provided by `tf.function` is advantageous, it is crucial to understand that the generated graph may not be reusable for inputs with a different signature, such as varying shapes or data types.
+While the optimization provided by the `tf.function` is advantageous, it is crucial to understand that the generated graph may not be reusable for inputs with a different signature, such as varying shapes or data types.
 In such cases, TensorFlow generates a new graph specifically tailored to the input signature.

 Let's modify our previous example and observe the behavior of `tf.function` when presented with a different input: